SohhamSeal/VLabs_Mangagement_Experiments-1-2/graph-project/Experiments/law of demand/experiment/procedure.md

 7. Read and understand the relation between price and quantity demanded from the graph<br>
 <img src="assets/images/7.png"><br>

-8. Click on the "stright" and "curved" buttons to inspect the different types of graph structures<br>
+8. Click on the "straight" and "curved" buttons to inspect the different types of graph structures<br>
 <img src="assets/images/8.png"><br>

-9. Demand curve when it is a stright line<br>
+9. Demand curve when it is a straight line<br>
 <img src="assets/images/9.png"><br>

-10. Demand curve whe it is a non-linear curve <br>
+10. Demand curve when it is a non-linear curve <br>
 <img src="assets/images/10.png"><br>

 11. Understand how to read the curve horizontally <br>